|

 Primroses, are some of the flowering plants I grow indoors in the early spring.

-Primroses, African violets, Begonias, and Cyclamen are some of the flowering plants I grow indoors in the early spring.
+Primroses, African violets, Begonias, and Cyclamen are some flowering plants I grow indoors in the early spring.

 African violets are some of the flowering plants I grow indoors in the early spring.